Q: Can my scholarship transfer between campuses?

 Q. Can my scholarship be used to cover study abroad courses?

 A. Some admissions scholarships can be applied to certain study abroad trips.
-You will need to work with University Scholarships & Financial Aid Services to determine if your award can be used.
+You will need to work with Office of Financial Aid to determine if your award can be used.

 Q. My award letter states that my Green & Gold Award will pay "up to" a certain amount.